SKU: 3031-20

 Screw not included.

 Weatherstripping for outward opening windows in a solid classical model.
-Stepwise opening and childproof.
+Stepped opening and childproof.
+Nickel-plated.
+Screw TKFS N 3.5X16 mm for installation included.
+Template and simple installation instructions included.

 Tips!
 Sometimes one or more spacers are needed to get the right distance.
 See related products or ask in our shop.